Descolada/AutoHotkey-v2-Store-Edition/README.md

 * Registry writes are virtualized, which means other programs can't read them

 Miscellaneous notes:
 * If an exe is ran directly from the WindowsApps folder (C:\Program Files\WindowsApps\AutoHotkey-v2-hash\AutoHotkey.exe), then it will be ran without any virtualization (registry or file-system).
 This is only possible if the WindowsApps default access rights have been changed.
+AutoHotkey.exe can automatically detect this situation and reruns itself with the proper tokens.
+AutoHotkeyv1.exe and AutoHotkeyv2.exe do not have such behaviour.
+For example, `DirExist("C:\Program Files\AutoHotkey\UX")` will report "true" if run via AutoHotkey.exe, but "false" if via AutoHotkeyv2.exe
 * Running as admin is possible, but requires admin account password

 Developer notes about AutoHotkey.exe